raitonoberu/ytsearch/README.md

 Pull requests are welcome.
 I'm relatively new to Golang, and I want to see the best practices used in this project.

-Only the main functions have been ported.
-There is a long way to go.

-### TODO:
-- Better exceptions handling
-- Add example file
-- Add tests
-- Add missing features from youtube-search-python (video & playlist information, search suggestions)

 ## License

 **MIT License**, see [LICENSE](./LICENSE) file for additional information.